 Add yogurt to a small bowl or cup.
 Layer and/or arrange the remaining ingredients, mix as desired, and enjoy!

 Many factors are involved in decreased skin quality and aging.
 Hormone imbalance, inflammation, infections, and free radicals (oxidative stress) are internal mechanisms that can exacerbate skin deterioration and aging.
+To take good care of your skin you can use the best collagen supplements.
 Foods can help us improve skin quality.
 It is extremely important to start from the inside out.
 If our skin does not have all necessary fuel (vitamins and minerals), it cannot be in top shape.
 Ingesting and digesting these nutrients ensure they get into our blood stream and get delivered to our skin.
+By the way, for those of you who wish to own a skin care business product, private label skin care can help you.
+Just fill out the forms on their website to get started.

 Fall/Winter Foods for Healthy Skin

 CRANBERRIES are a great source of Vitamin C, Vitamin A, and Vitamin E, and selenium.
 Selenium helps protect skin against sun damage and improves skin quality and elasticity.
-Cranberries are great at fighting acne, since selenium, combined with Vitamins A and E, is a great anti-acne nutrient combination.
+Furthermore, you can also achieve a healthy looking skin if you consider the facial treatments of Andres Bustillo, a board certified fellowship trained facial plastic and reconstructive surgeon.
+Cranberries are great at fighting acne, since selenium, combined with Vitamins A and E, is a great anti-acne nutrient combination before you go to rhinoplasty specialist in Washington DC.

 BRUSSELS SPOUTS are great sources of Vitamins C and K. Vitamin K helps promote healthy blood and circulation to the skin.
 It helps heal skin discoloration, improves healing and appearance of scars, fights against skin imperfections and spider veins in the face.